Morphological computation and decentralized learning in a swarm of sterically interacting robots: Individual Dynamics

-\section{The Morphobots}
+\subsection{The Morphobots}

-The Morphobots are Kilobots~\cite{Rubinstein2014} augmented with 3D printed exoskeletons.
+We make Morphobots by augmenting Kilobots~\cite{Rubinstein2014} with a 3D-printed exoskeleton.
 The Kilobot is a $3.4$~cm tall, $3.3$~cm diameter unit, standing on 3 rigid legs made of thin metallic rods.
-The Kilobots are capable of \green{differential drive locomotion} using two vibrators.
-When either is activated, a Kilobot turns at about $45\deg$ per second, and when both are activated, the Kilobot moves forward. \green{The power source is a rechargeable lithium-ion battery that can keep the Kilobot running for a few hours.} Kilobots are equipped with an infrared transmitter and receiver so that they can communicate with each other.
+The Kilobots are capable of differential drive locomotion using two vibrators.
+When either is activated, a Kilobot turns at about $45\deg$ per second, and when both are activated, the Kilobot moves forward.
+The power source is a rechargeable lithium-ion battery that can keep the Kilobot running for a few hours.
+Kilobots are equipped with an infrared transmitter and receiver so that they can communicate with each other.
 The transmitter of a robot sends light toward the surface which reflects up to the receiver of another nearby robot.
-Obtaining straight motion over long distances is difficult and requires lengthy calibration of the vibrators, moreover, the calibration itself drifts over time.
+Obtaining straight motion over long distances is difficult and requires lengthy calibration of the individual vibrators \cite{Rubenstein2013}, moreover, the calibration itself drifts over time.

 To both improve the robot's nominal speed, and eliminate the need for individual calibration, we encapsulate the Kilobots within exoskeletons that change how collision and locomotion are performed.
-We made two tripod based designs (a pair of flexible legs and an opposing stiff leg), with both designs having a circular frame (diameter $d=4.8$cm).
+We made two tripod-based designs (a pair of flexible legs and an opposing stiff leg), with both designs having a circular chassis (diameter $d=4.8$cm).
 The two designs, which we shall call fronter versus aligner, differ in the fore-versus-aft positioning of their flexible legs (see Fig.~\ref{fig:Morphobot}-A,B,C and Methods).
-The natural vibration of the semi-flexible legs is tuned near resonance with the vibration motors, in order to maximize the coupling with their drive.
-Using an anisotropic flexible leg design (1mm thick, 6 mm wide and 20 mm long, see Supplementary Materials), vibrations are coupled predominately to the forward stick-slip motion of the robots.
-The exoskeleton allows a Morphobot to operate at an order \green{of} magnitude higher speed than the Kilobots (see Fig. \ref{fig:Morphobot}-D and Supporting Movie 1).
-More importantly, \green{it allows to have an explicit response} to external forces and collisions.
+The natural vibration of the semi-flexible legs is tuned near resonance with the vibration motors, to maximize the coupling with their drive.
+Using an anisotropic flexible leg design (1mm thick, 6 mm wide, and 20 mm long, see Supplementary Materials), vibrations are coupled predominately to the forward stick-slip motion of the robots.
+The exoskeleton does not interfere with the ability of the robots to communicate, and has multiple roles including energy storage of vibrations, near-resonance coupling to motors, anisotropic design to translate motor-vibrations into a forward motion.
+The exoskeleton allows a Morphobot to operate at an order of magnitude higher speed than the Kilobots (see Fig. \ref{fig:Morphobot}-D and Supporting Movie 1).
+More importantly, it allows control of the response to external forces and collisions.